Triple P - Parenting Program

 Who is eligible to access the Triple P Parenting Program?

-Anyone who is currently caring for a child aged 0 – 18.
-This could include caregivers, parents’ guardians, foster families, grandparents, etc.
+Anyone who is seeking support in caring for a child aged 0 – 18 years.
+This could include parents, alternate caregivers or guardians, grandparents, foster parents, etc.

 What is the format of the program?